Speech-Interaction-Technology-Aalto-U/itsp/Glossary.md

 Fundamental frequency ($F_0$)
   The vocal folds can oscillate when air flows through them and when they are appropriately tensioned.
 The frequency of such oscillation is known as the fundamental frequency, often abbreviated as $F_0$, and it is perceived as the pitch of a speech sound.
 See also [Acoustic properties of speech signals](content:acoustic-properties) and [Voice frequency / Wikipedia](https://en.wikipedia.org/wiki/Voice_frequency).

+Phonation
+  The phsyiological process of producing a speech sound is referred to phonation.
+In some areas, phonation is limited to voiced sounds or just those sounds with some sort of oscillation.
+See also [Phonation / Wikipedia](https://en.wikipedia.org/wiki/Phonation).

+Phone
+  Phones are the elementary units of speech, associated with articulatory gestures responsible for producing them and with acoustic cues that make them distinct from other phones.
+See also [Phones](content:phones) and [Phone (phonetics) / Wikipedia](https://en.wikipedia.org/wiki/Phone_(phonetics)).

+Phoneme
+  Phonemes are defined in terms of their meaning contrasting function: two different phones of a language are also different phonemes, if they can change the meaning of a word.
+See also [Phonemes](content:phonemes) and [Phoneme / Wikipedia](https://en.wikipedia.org/wiki/Phoneme).

 Turn-taking
   Humans are generally able to follow only one speech message at a time.
 In a dialogue, it is therefore important that only one person is speaking at a time.
 The organization of a dialogue to agree on who 'has the turn' and is currently 'in turn' to speak, is known as turn-taking.
 See also [Turn taking / Wikipedia](https://en.wikipedia.org/wiki/Turn-taking).